BrandonKi/BrandonKi.github.io/README.md

 # My Website

-Uses a ~200 line python file to generate everything, including parsing and generating html from markdown.
+Uses a ~200 line python file to generate everything, including parsing markdown and generating html from scratch.

 To build:
 ```